 It’s helpful to cascade the answers down to each individual person, so they know exactly why they are important to the success of the team and the organization.
 Helping people understand their contribution and the reason they're there is a great motivator.

 I'm a big believer that trust begets trust.
-In order to earn trust, you have to first extend trust.
+In order to build trust, you have to first extend trust.
 There are a lot of things that go into trust, but to put it simply, it's about creating psychological safety in your team.

 Be transparent with your team and model with them both what success and failure means.
 Then they’ll feel safe.
 You can model failure by owning your mistakes; then they’ll feel like they can do the same, be honest and trust you as a leader.